hecoding/Web-Applications/README.md

 # Web Applications
-Web development exercises of the web application subject taken at my faculty.
+Web development exercises of the web applications subject taken at my faculty.
 A significant amount of code has been written in spanish because is the language in which the course was teached.

 ##Syllabus: